 - orca adoption

-If you would like to support Ken Balcomb & the CWR like Eagle Wing Tours, by donating DONATE
+If, like Eagle Wing Tours, you would like to support Ken Balcomb & the CWR, donate here.

 Studying killer whales in the wild is expensive work.
 Travel, equipment, boat supplies and maintenance are some of the costs faced by researchers in the field.
 By adopting a wild killer whale, you’ll become a key partner in the research effort!

-Orca “adoption” is fun fund-raising effort run by the Aquarium in Vancouver, BC.
-The folks there work closely with well-respected researchers and marine conservationists doing everything possible to protect our beloved killer whales.
-Groups or individuals can “adopt” a specific whale and receive periodic updates on that animal’s health and activities.
+Orca “adoption” is fun fundraising effort run by the Aquarium in Vancouver, BC.
+The folks there work closely with well-respected researchers and marine conservationists who are doing everything possible to protect killer whales.
+Groups or individuals can adopt a specific whale and receive periodic updates on that animal’s health and activities.
 The money is used in a number of valuable conservation efforts.

-Many Eagle Wing guests decide that they too would like to take part in this effective conservation effort.
-For more information or to begin your own adoption process have a look at this link.
+Many of Eagle Wing Tours’ guests decide that they too would like to take part in this effective conservation effort.
+For more information or to begin your own adoption process, click here.